graeme-lockley/graeme-lockley.github.io/source/posts/20160320-software-principles.html.md

 # Some Open Questions

-The following are a set of open questions which I will need to answer as I progress along this life journey:
+The following are a set of open questions which I will need to answer as I progress along this journey:

 * What is the relationship between [Values, Principles and Practices](http://brodzinski.com/2014/08/practices-principles-values.html)?
 How does this influence the whole?
 * Are all principles of the some ilk?
 Superficially I feel that principles are of different ilk - developer workflow principles are different to software principles are different to agile team principles are different to workplace principles.
 So then what principles am I interested in listing.
 * How does one document a principle?
 Does one use an architectural style or a narrative style?
 * Other than me - who will actually read this list?
 Knowing my audience is important as it directs the level of detail, style and examples.
-* Talking about a principle and the different ways of applying a principle is itself a weighty subject - how deep do a go and when is enough enough?
+* Talking about a principle and the different ways of applying a principle is itself a weighty subject - how deep do I go and when is enough enough?
 {: .default-ul }